linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 This is point  $C$  in Figure 3-8.
 As you can see, the true or actual fall in price is less than the duration predicted fall by  $2.86$ .
 The reason for this is the natural convexity to the price-interest rate curve as interest rates rise.

-Reversing the experiment reveals that the duration model would predict the bond's price to rise by 6.577 percent if yields were to fall from 8 percent to 6 percent, resulting in a predicted price of  $1,137.54 (see point D in Figure 3-8).
-By comparison, the true or actual change in price can be computed, using time value of money formulas and a 6 percent rate of return, as$ 1,140.39 (see point E in Figure 3-8).
+Reversing the experiment reveals that the duration model would predict the bond's price to rise by 6.577 percent if yields were to fall from 8 percent to 6 percent, resulting in a predicted price of  \$1,137.54 (see point D in Figure 3-8).
+By comparison, the true or actual change in price can be computed, using time value of money formulas and a 6 percent rate of return, as\$ 1,140.39 (see point E in Figure 3-8).
 The duration model has underpredicted the true bond price increase by  $2.85 ($ 1,140.39 - 1,137.54).

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/8d04a5ac-85cd-4263-9695-9d761733496f/45dffd6381806d6e042f127a417ff739e3832bf6c50ac14d02bd746acc761e58.jpg)